 All examinations are created with input from the graduate faculty.
-All proposed problems are vetted by the comprehensive examination committee chair, and by the instructors you would expect to vet them.
-For example, the questions for the MS/PhD series 1 theory examination are vetted by the instructors of the first-year theory sequence.
+All proposed problems are vetted by the sub-committee chair, and by the instructors you would expect to vet them.
+For example, the questions for the M.S./Ph.D. series 1 theory examination are vetted by the instructors of the first-year theory sequence.
 Each question is scored by two independent graders.
-Scores are returned to the comprehensive examination committee chair, who then aggregates the scores and checks for concordance.
-Where scores on an individual problem disagree in a meaningful way (very rare), the comprehensive examination committee chair proposes the pass thresholds for each examination.
-In determining these initial thresholds, the committee chair weighs historical pass thresholds, perceived exam difficulty, and gaps between scores.
-The committee chair brings the examination scores to a meeting that is open to all graduate faculty, and the proposed thresholds are discussed.
-Once pass-thresholds are agreed upon, the scores are unblinded to the graduate faculty:
+Scores are aggregated and assessed for concordance.
+Where scores on an individual problem disagree in a meaningful way (very rare), there is a reconciliation effort.
+Final scores are ranked, at which point the comprehensive examination committee decides upon pass thresholds for each examination.
+In determining these initial thresholds, committee weighs historical pass thresholds, perceived exam difficulty, and gaps between scores:

-- Scores above the PhD threshold constitute automatic PhD-level passes. - Scores above the MS threshold constitute automatic MS-level passes. - Scores below the target thresholds are not automatically decided; these scores go up for discussion for the graduate faculty.
+- Scores above the Ph.D. threshold constitute automatic Ph.D.-level passes. - Scores above the M.S. threshold constitute automatic MS-level passes. - Scores below the target thresholds are not automatically decided, but discussed by the comprehensive examination committee to decide whether a conditional pass is appropriate.